Planning an Italy trip and wondering which cities are best to combine by train?

 Cost: £8.13 (€9.41 / $10.31)

-Milan’s fashion and architecture blend beautifully with Lake Como’s tranquil charm.
+Milan’s fashion and architecture combines beautifully with Lake Como’s tranquil charm.

 Start your morning exploring Milan’s famous Duomo, designer shops, and art galleries.
 Then, board a train to Varenna, one of Lake Como’s most picturesque towns.